Nolan Jones Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.93 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals have a 4.97 team ERA that ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to surrender 140 total home runs at a clip of 1.4 per game (second-most in baseball).
+- The Nationals surrender the second-most home runs in baseball (141 total, 1.4 per game).

-- His last appearance was on Wednesday against the Chicago Cubs, when the left-hander threw 5 1/3 innings, surrendering three earned runs while allowing six hits.
+- In his most recent appearance on Thursday, the righty threw five innings against the Chicago Cubs, giving up two earned runs while surrendering seven hits.

+- In 20 games this season, the 31-year-old has a 4.38 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.